 Santa Barbara Castle

 Entrance to Santa Barbara Castle is free.
-To check out current opening hours please visit alicanteturismo.com website.
+To check out current opening hours, visit the alicanteturismo.com website.
 The castle is open to the public for self-guided visits, as well as guided tours.

 Santa Cruz District